Water damage isn’t the only worry when your basement floods

 Lengthen the bottom of your downspouts with extension pipes to divert water even further away from the base of your home.
 Clean and repair these just as you would your downspouts and gutters.

 3. Keep a Backup Drainage System on Hand

 If it’s only a matter of time before heavy rainfall becomes a pressing issue, investing in a battery-powered backup sump pump may be worth the extra cost.
 A sump pump is a draining device that’s submerged into the lowest point of your house, and an excessive downpour can push it past its capacity.

 Having a smaller, backup sump pump on hand will keep you covered when the other is down and out.
 Though you’ll pay an average of $150, odds are you’ll save on repairs because of the additional security measure.

 4. Move Electrical Components Elsewhere

-If possible, try to relocate any electrical components in your basement to another area of your home that’s less vulnerable to flood damage.
+If possible, try to relocate any electrical components in your basement to another area of your home that’s less vulnerable to flood damage before any flooding occurs.
 That list includes appliances like washing machines, breaker boxes, electrical wiring, and any other electric-powered tools you may have lying around.
 Doing so will greatly minimize electrocution hazards in case basement floods do occur.

 How to Safely Clean a Flooded Basement